jmrecodes/wazzup-news-aggregator-api/README.md

 # Steps to setup on local machine:

-1. Place .env file to the root dir or you can use .env.example by running cp .env.example .env (News Aggregation task scheduled commands won't work this way due to lacking the API keys to authorize the calls)
+1. Place .env file to the root dir or you can use .env.example by running cp .env.example .env (News Aggregation task scheduled commands won't work this way due to lacking the API keys to authenticate the calls)
 2. Open terminal on the root dir
 3. Run docker-compose build --no-cache && docker-compose up -d
 4. docker-compose exec app composer install